hydrobricks/hydrobricks-doc/doc/processes.rst

 intervals and aggregated to daily values to capture diurnal and shading effects.

 This model requires the catchment to be discretized by elevation and radiation.
-It is the most physically realistic of the three TI variants and is recommended when snow and glacier melt dominate runoff.
+It is the most physically realistic of the three temperature-based variants and is recommended when snow and glacier melt dominate runoff.
 The main trade-off is that computing the radiation field adds some preprocessing time.
 See :cite:t:`Argentin2025` for a comparative evaluation of all three models.

 CemaNeige snowmelt model (cemaneige)